EagleCharles/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 8: Prints the result of the addition of 128 with the value stored
 	in the environment variable "TRUEKNOWLEDGE", followed by a new line.
+Task 9: prints the result of POWER divided by DIVIDE, followed by a new 	line.